 Who are we?

-On the days you wonder what your role is in Scotland, and what your future is in it, and the future of your children, remember this: when you say you are British you have given up the fight for political and social equality.
-If you are happy to kneel before inane, irrational, grotesque colonial indifference, ready to die for another nation’s wars, no one but you chose that destiny.
+On the days you wonder what the future is for your children, remember this: when you say you are British, you have given up the fight for Scotland’s political and social equality.
+If you are happy to kneel before grotesque colonial indifference, ready to die for another nation’s wars, no one but you chose that destiny.

 The rest of us have had enough.
 We choose to re-join the world of nations.
 After all, where else are we to go?
 No nation rose up only to demand its abolition.